pingcap/docs/tidb-cloud/migration-job.md

 2. Fill in the source connection profile.

    - **Data source**: the data source type.
-Currently, it supports MySQL, AWS Aurora MySQL, AWS RDS MySQL and Google Cloud MySQL.
+Currently, it supports MySQL, AWS Aurora MySQL, and AWS RDS MySQL.
    - **Region**: the region of the data source.
 If the source database is a self-built, the parameter is empty.
    - **Connectivity method**: the connectivity method of the data source.
 Currently, it supports Public IP, VPC peering, and Private Link.
    - **Hostname or IP address**: the hostname or IP address of the data source.